oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_Exceptions/README.md

    ```
 5. Examine the last frame using the following (it may be different from the output above):
    ```
-   (gdb) frame 9
+   (gdb) frame 11
    ```
-   You may need to issues this command twice before you see output similar to the following example:
+   You may need to issue this command twice before you see output similar to the following example:
    ```
    #11 0x0000000000403dfa in main ()
       at 1_matrix_mul_null_pointer.cpp:95
    95          q.memcpy(dev_b, 0, N*P * sizeof(float));
    (gdb)
    ```
    Notice that in this case a `0` was passed as one of the pointers in the `memcpy`, which is clearly the error described in the exception.
 In a real application you will need to examine each of the input variables to `memcpy` using the gdb `print` command, and then trace the pointers back to where they were initialized (possibly in another source file).

+6. Exit the debugger using the `quit`command.

 ### Fixing the Multiple Offload Version